A new radar for the Wimmera and Southern Mallee

 Radar-derived quantitative precipitation estimates offer a far greater spatial and temporal resolution in comparison with rain gauges; and greater accuracy than satellite-based rainfall estimates.

-Dual polarisation Doppler radars provides one of the best tools for observing real-time rainfall, storms and even debris in the atmosphere across large areas.
+Dual polarisation Doppler radars provide one of the best tools for observing real-time rainfall, storms and even debris in the atmosphere across large areas.
 As well as using electromagnetic waves to detect raindrops, hail and snow, Doppler radar can measure wind by detecting the speed of movement of the water they encounter.

 How does a weather radar work?